By Life Positive

 Vipassana, the ten-day meditation programme, defines health as a perfect state of equilibrium of body and mind, where all the physiological activities take place without disturbance.
 Disease is a state of discomfort produced due to a loss of balance between body and mind.
 When participants go through a process of purification of the mind, various somatic or bodily manifestations of disease disappear or are alleviated as a byproduct.

 An astounding case study available on the Vipassana website, www.dhamma.org, states the instance of an elderly woman.
 One night she suddenly experienced severe pain in the chest.
 The clinical diagnosis was heart attack.
 The pain was such that she felt that her life was threatened.
 She decided to take refuge in Vipassana, and started meditating.
 The doctor thought that she had become unconscious.
 Suddenly, the room became quiet and peaceful, and all present felt the spiritual charge in atmosphere.
-After some time, she came ou
+She became completely all right.

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -